Post Summary: The Best Day Trips From Portland, Oregon

 Just a 1.5-hour drive east from Portland will bring you to the shores of Trillium Lake.
 On a clear day, you will be able to see the reflection of the picturesque Mount Hood beautifully framed in the distance!
 Other lakes in Mount Hood include Frog Lake, Lost Lake, and Mirror Lake – each with their own unique reflection of the mountain.

 Want to challenge yourself?
-Here are some long hikes in the Mount Hood area for a full-day trip from Portland:
+Here are some fun things to do in Mount Hood for a full-day trip from Portland:

-- Tom Dick and Harry (9 miles out and back)
+- Hike Tom Dick and Harry (9 miles out and back)

-- Bald Mountain (6 miles out and back)
+- Hike Bald Mountain (6 miles out and back)

 - McNeil Point Trail (9.6 miles out and back)